smellymeatstix/TinyHivedemoO/README.md

 # collectionbuilder-gh

+this is my collection website demo for March 17, 2022.

 A project to generate a free and simple digital collection site using [GitHub Pages](https://pages.github.com/) given:

 - a CSV of collection metadata